Our Perspective on Christian Leadership

 -

 We believe in transformational leadership.
-In this model, leaders do two things: (1) they tenaciously pursue an organization’s mission, and (2) they invest in their people.
+In this model, leaders do two things: (1) they tenaciously pursue an organization’s mission, and (2) they humbly invest in their people.

 Those who view leadership through the stereotype of a drill sergeant fail to see the second point.
 They imagine that leaders, like tyrants, are most effective when they exercise force and use power to achieve their goals.

 This stereotype of leadership is false.
 Tyrants are actually terrible leaders; they produce sub-optimal results.
 By contrast, great leaders add incredible value to the lives of their followers as they accomplish great results.
-They actually use the organization’s missional work as a laboratory for building people up.
+They use the organization’s missional work as a laboratory for building people up.

 Great pastors are not in it for themselves.
 They sacrifice themselves and their own interests, not only for the mission of God, but also for the well-being of the people.
 Like Jesus, as they lead, they wash their followers’ feet.